williamle8300/anthem/README.md

 tracksets, the essential UX (obz?, trackset listings?), shuffle play, sorting tracks, keyboard shortcuts

-	set a deadline (JUNE, 20TH)! set group of features to finish
+	set a deadline (JUNE, 20TH)! set group of features to finish "the feeling of making progress is just as important as making actual progress"

 	just drop in the 'staged' trackset and make the routers work, and render properly using the permalink ...same with the 'canadian indie' trackset!